NSA urges new Secretary of State to ensure current progress is not wasted

 Frustrated to have a new face at the top of Defra at such a critical time for the UK sheep sector, the National Sheep Association (NSA) is calling on the new Prime Minister and new Secretary of State to ensure recent work around Brexit is not swept aside or lost in the changeover.

 Mr Stocker continues: “NSA met with Ms Villiers a few months ago, in response to our concerns about her extreme stance on animal welfare.
-We are looking forward to meeting her again soon to ensure she is as well informed as possible and can continue the work being done within Defra on a number of topics, including the priority issue of Brexit.
+We are looking forward to meeting her again soon to ensure she is as well informed as possible and can continue the work being done within Defra on several topics, including the priority issue of Brexit.

 “We are keeping our fingers crossed today that Robert Goodwill, Farming Minister, stays in his post.
 While reasonably new to the role, Mr Goodwill will represent some continuity at this time of huge upheaval.”